 Step 5: Configure mobile data

-Once the eSIM is installed, configure your phone to use that profile for data.
+Once the eSIM is installed, configure your mobile to use that profile for data.
 Keep your usual SIM for calls and SMS if you wish.
-Activate data roaming on the eSIM profile (this is necessary, although it doesn't change the price: the plan already includes data abroad).
+Activate data roaming on the eSIM profile (this is necessary even though it doesn't change the price: the plan already includes international data).

 Need more details?
 Check out our step-by-step tutorial on how to install an eSIM, with screenshots for the most popular devices.